 I am a medievalist and a cartographic historian, as well as a historian of roads and pathways and pilgrimage.
 But I am best well known for my work on the role of eels in pre-modern England from the tenth through the seventeenth centuries.
 I am heavily engaged in outreach and public engagement to make the eel history more widely known, and to raise awareness for the role of eels as an endangered species.
-My public history work towards these goals was profiled in a 2020 TIME article (link).
+My work with eels and eel history has been profiled in TIME, The Guardian, Atlas Obscura, Hakai Magazine, and The New Yorker (click here for a full list of earned media)

 I am (mostly) no longer an academic — the collapse of the academic job market and the advent of COVID just as I completed my PhD saw to that.
 But I have taken many of my academic interests and channelled them into a business drawing custom maps on commission: Surprised Eel Mapping.
 I work primarily with academic historians to provide them with clean, clear maps for their monographs, book chapters, and articles.